John 16:1-33: The Work of the Holy Spirit

 Verse 28: "I came from the Father and have come into the world, and now I am leaving the world and going to the Father."

-This is possibly the clearest, most direct statement ever made by Jesus concerning His deity and future plans after leaving earth.
+This is possibly the clearest and most direct statement Jesus had ever made, concerning His deity, and future plans after leaving earth.

 Verse 29-30: "His disciples said, "Ah, now you are speaking plainly and not using figurative speech!
 30Now we know that you know all things and do not need anyone to question you; this is why we believe that you came from God."

-After Jesus made the very concise statement concerning His mission on earth and return to heaven, the disciples begin to understand and to grasp Jesus' true mission; however the rest of this chapter reveals an even greater lack of understanding on the part of the disciples.
+After Jesus made this very concise statement, concerning His mission on earth and return to heaven, the disciples finally began to understand, Jesus' true mission.

-It is amazing that these few men who seemed to know so little could take the message of the cross to the entire world.
-This can only point to the mighty transforming power of the Holy Spirit.
+These few men, who seemed to know so little, through the work of the Holy Spirit, took the message of the cross to the entire world.
+This can only point to the transforming power of the Holy Spirit.